dsathyakumar/a11y-auditor/README.md

 	‘title’ : [‘*’] //* will skip all rules for the selector },{
 	executeGlobalRules : true,
-	compliance : 'AA'
+	compliance : ['AA']
 	});

 ```

-**Note :** If there is no HTML partial object or selector passed, it will perform the audit for the whole document
+**Note :** If there is no HTML partial object or selector passed, it will perform the audit for the whole document, under the assumption that `a11y-auditor.min.js` is included inside an HTML document.